joaovictorlopezpereira/FiniteElements2dDirichlet.jl/README.md

 $$

 More information about the package and the mathematical formulation can be found at the ``index.html`` file in ``/docs/build``.

+## The Future of the Package

+At this moment, the package solves only a single equation.
+In the future, it is planned to extend its capabilities to solve multiple equations, allowing the same functions to be used across different equations.

 [![Build Status](https://github.com/joaovictorlopezpereira/FiniteElements2dDirichlet.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/joaovictorlopezpereira/FiniteElements2dDirichlet.jl/actions/workflows/CI.yml?query=branch%3Amaster)